dysath/seat-fitting/README.md

-# seat-fitting
+# seat-srp
-A module for SeAT handles Ship fittings and Doctrines
+A module for SeAT that tracks SRP requests

-(Under construction)